talinke/VeganMilkMaker/README.md

 # VeganMilkMaker
 Create your own milk using oats.
-Included are schematics of the circuit board, code for an Arduino, and 3D printed parts.
+The code runs on an Arduino.
+Reach out for 3d printed parts and schematics of the circuit board.